jenrichmond/RLadiesSydney-blogdown/content/courses/ryouwithme/01-BasicBasics-3.md

 That's it for [Basic Basics](../01-BasicBasics-1/) (at least for now!).
 We hope you go and explore RStudio more while you wait for the next [RYouWithMe](../) unit to drop!

-# STOP THE PRESS
+### STOP THE PRESS

 > #RYouWithMe now has a data package!
-Check out https://ryouwithme.netlify.app/ for details about how to install and use the package to read the sydneybeaches data using the package.
+Check out https://ryouwithme.netlify.app/ for details about how to install and use the package to read the sydneybeaches data.